Nanolx/NanoDroid/README.md

 * Snap, Snapdragon Camera (Camera)
 * Resurrection Remix Statistics
 * Sim Toolkit

-If Magisk is choosen to be installed, any previously installed root solution will be removed.
-NanoMod will also re-flash the boot image backup if you had system less SuperUser installed.

 The following system applications can be choosen to be installed: